mdegat01/addon-sharry/sharry/DOCS.md

 [![Open your Home Assistant instance and show the dashboard of a Supervisor add-on.][add-addon-shield]][add-addon]

+## Access & Login

+Sharry is setup to authenticate with Home Assistant by default.
+This means any HA user can open the UI and login with their HA credentials.
+Each HA user will have their own account in Sharry and their own shares.

+The addon has disabled all other login methods and new user registration by default.
+If you want to allow users to have accounts just with Sharry you can enable user registration and other login methods using the `conf_overrides` option shown below.
+You will need to configure one of the other login methods under `sharry.restserver.backend.auth` and set `sharry.restserver.backend.signup.mode` to either `open` or `invite`.
+See [Sharry coniguration][sharry-docs-configure] for more information.

 ## Database Setup

 [Sharry][sharry] requires a Postgres or MariaDB database to store its data.
 By